A few questions about mail order cannabis seeds

 You may notice that this one is and autoflowering feminized strain (more on that below).
 This one is perfect if you’re lacking patience as it’s ready for harvest in as few as fifty days.
 Plus it tastes like Mangos!

-Note: My picks for the best seeds are based on customer reviews, talks with growers, and personal preference.
+Note: Our picks for the best seeds are based on customer reviews, talks with growers, and personal preference.

 If you already know the difference between autoflower and photoperiod cannabis seeds, you can skip this and check out my recommendations below.
 If you’re interested in regular seeds, check out some additional recommendations here.
 However, if autoflowering cannabis is a new term for you, fear not, it’s not that complicated.